What role does transportation play in reducing carbon emissions and other pollution?

 Barcelona is in the midst of dramatically rethinking its urban fabric to address issues around urban mobility and climate change.
 Initially laid out in this 2014 Urban Mobility Plan for Barcelona [PDF], the city is now implementing something it calls superilles (or “superblocks” in English).
 Here’s what it looks like: The idea is to concentrate transit… Read more »

 This post originally appeared at the Center for Urban Design and Mental Health blog.
 Does the way we move around our cities make us, and the planet, healthier or indeed happier?
 In order to answer this question, we need to take a step back to understand why we move around our cities as we do… Read more »

 Uber has fundamentally changed the taxi industry.
-But its biggest disruption may be yet to come.
-The ride-hailing company has invested in autonomous-vehicle research, and its CEO Travis Kalanick (pictured above) has indicated that consumers can expect a driverless Uber fleet by 2030.
-Uber expects its service to be so inexpensive and ubiquitous as to make… Read more »
+But its biggest disruption may be yet to come. [quote_right][feature_box title=”TDM TAKEAWAY” title_color=”fff” header_color=”369″]Uber’s disruption of the taxi industry is yesterday’s news.
+How should we approach its many other approaching disruptions?[/feature_box][/quote_right] The ride-hailing company has invested in autonomous-vehicle research, and its CEO Travis Kalanick (pictured above) has indicated that… Read more »